Improving Cram\'er-Rao Bound And Its Variants: An Extrinsic Geometry Perspective: Introduction

-Our contributions are as follows: \begin{itemize} \item We derive extrinsic geometric refinement terms using the second fundamental form, providing new insight into how curvature controls estimator error beyond linear approximations, and establish improvement over the classical CRB -- see Theorem \ref{thm:m1-corrected}. \item We interpret the higher-order variance lower bound sequence obtained by Bhattacharyya \cite{b1946}/Pillai and Sinha \cite{pillai} as successive $L^2$ projections, laying the foundation for geometric corrections making use of higher derivatives of the square root embedding and curvature information ``beyond a certain order" (cf. Theorem \ref{thm:curvature-corrected}). \item These basic results, and those of Bhattacharyya/Pillai--Sinha-type, are further strengthened by a careful analysis of the form of the jets \(\eta_k\) expressed in terms of the raw score and its derivatives \(\partial_\theta^k\log f(\cdot;\theta)\) via the Fa\`a di Bruno formula and the exponential Bell polynomials.
-Specifically, we make use of a curvature-aware term, akin to that in the CRB case in Theorem \ref{thm:m1-corrected}, along with orthogonal components arising from Faà~di~Bruno expansions of the embedding; this result can be found in Proposition \ref{prop:single-Naug-relations}. \item The proposed framework is exemplified by applying it to explicit models, demonstrating strict (and fully analytical) improvement over both classical CRBs and algebraic higher-order bounds. \end{itemize}
+Our contributions are as follows. \begin{itemize} \item We derive extrinsic geometric refinement terms using the second fundamental form in the non-asymptotic regime, providing insight into how curvature controls estimator error beyond linear approximations, and establish corrections to the classical CRB -- see Theorem \ref{thm:m1-corrected}. \item We interpret the higher-order variance lower bound sequence obtained by Bhattacharyya \cite{b1946}, and other authors following him, as successive $L^2$ projections, laying the foundation for geometric corrections making use of higher derivatives of the square root embedding and curvature information ``beyond a certain order" (cf. Theorem \ref{thm:curvature-corrected}).
+Thus, our version of the Bhattacharyya-type bound offers a clean geometric explanation for the differences between successive bounds. \item By a careful analysis of the form of the jets \(\eta_k\) expressed in terms of the raw score and its derivatives \(\partial_\theta^k\log f(\cdot;\theta)\) via the Fa\`a di Bruno formula and the exponential Bell polynomials, we identify orthogonal components arising from the corresponding expansions.
+It is established that \(m\)-th order Bhattacharyya-type bounds using log-likelihood derivatives are improved by those that use the jets \(\{\eta_k\}_{k=1}^m\) when treating the aforementioned orthogonal components as extrinsic corrections; this result can be found in Proposition \ref{prop:single-Naug-relations}. \item The proposed framework is exemplified by applying it to explicit models, demonstrating strict (and often fully analytical) improvement over both classical CRBs and algebraic higher-order bounds.
+Specifically, we endeavor to illuminate how curvature plays a role in quantifying estimator inefficiency. \end{itemize}

-To sum up, this work unifies algebraic and geometric approaches to variance lower bounds and represents, to the best of our knowledge, the first use of extrinsic curvature to sharpen the CRB.
+To sum up/reiterate, this work unifies algebraic and geometric approaches to variance lower bounds and represents, to the best of our knowledge, the first use of extrinsic curvature to sharpen the CRB in the non-asymptotic scenario.
 It opens new avenues in the intersection of information geometry, Hilbert space theory, and statistical estimation.